-- 2.2.1 The service hosted as Platform as a Services within Azure and operates as follows: - (a) The existing daily export file containing virology lab results is sent by the HPS 'ECOSS' system to an existing digital health platform (StormID Lenus) via the NHS NSS National Integration Hub (NIH) and the National Digital Platform (NDP) - (b) The NIH filters the virology input file to forward only Covid-19 specimen result information and the minimum associated patient data to the Lenus platform - (c) Patients are on-boarded to the service through a combination of automatic record creation in Lenus when virology results arrive for a patient who does not yet have a record, and manual input of patient contact information (SMS and email) obtained when the patient's test is being carried out. - (d) The algorithm in the Lenus platform records the specimen results for each patient - (e) The patient result is sent via SMS and email if available with a notification that they have a result to view.
-The result itself is not presented in the message. - (f) On opening the results page, an identity challenge is required before the patient is advised of their test result - (g) The service also includes a web application for NHS testing and administration staff to view the current status of patient results, providing sorting options to allow, for example, identification of patients who have been sent notifications but who have not yet accessed their results.
+- 2.2.1 The service hosted as PaaS within Azure and The service operates as follows: - (a) The existing daily export file containing virology lab results is sent by the 'ECOSS' system to an existing digital health platform (StormID 'Lenus') via the NHS NSS National Integration Hub (NIH) and the National Digital Platform (NDP) - (b) The NIH filters the virology input file to allow only Covid-19 specimen result information and the minimum associated patient data to be forwarded the Lenus platform - (c) Patients are onboarded to the platform through automatic record creation in Lenus when virology results arrive into the platform for any patient who does not already have a record. - (d) The service includes a web application for NHS contract tracing staff to use.
+This web application ('dashboard' or control app) is an extension of the NNS application, allowing contact tracing staff to: - i.
+View lists of patients with positive results (index cases), filtered by Health Board - ii.
+Add telephone (and email address if available) contact information for index cases manually via the dashboard if not already provided automatically from demographics data fed from the Health Board patient management systems - Add contacts (the people the index case have been in close contact with) manually to each index case, using a quick contact tracing form during a phone interview - iv.
+Access an additional list view of the index case records that includes status i.e. when, and whether they have been engaged, and how many contacts have been traced